dmd-program/dmd-100/topics/character.md

 In the process of characterization, a writer will construct traits of a character according to how they will serve the story's plot requirements.
 Characters are often inspired by people from real life, but often become simplified, combined, and adapted as needed.

+See [tvtropes.org wiki](http://tvtropes.org/pmwiki/pmwiki.php/Main/CharacterizationTropes) for an expansive collection of characterization tropes.

 ## Types \(tropes\) in fictional stories

 Character types are often one or a combination of the following: